2023 Annual Town Dinner

 Click HERE Kaufmann Performing Arts Award to learn more and see past winners.

 Alfred E. Driscoll Community Service Award

-The Civic Association established an essay competition open to boys who were high school seniors during the Presidency of Robert Bradshaw (1920-1925).
-Mr. Bradshaw had a strong interest in the youth of the community and the competition served to encourage an interest and awareness of the need for participation in civic affairs.
-Through their writing students give thoughtful consideration to the particular subject proposed and express themselves.
-The essay program is conducted at HMHS under the supervision of the English Department and the essays are judged by a BOG committee.
-In 1931 four years after his death, the Civic Association paid tribute to its late Past President by renaming the competition the Robert Bradshaw Memorial Essay Contest.
+The Civic Association established an essay competition open to high school senior boys during the HCA presidency of Robert Bradshaw (1920-1925).
+Mr. Bradshaw had a strong interest in the youth of the community and introduced the competition to encourage participation of young people in civic affairs.
+In 1931, the Civic Association paid tribute to its late past president by renaming the competition the Robert Bradshaw Memorial Essay Contest.
 Submissions to the contest were expanded in 2010 to allow for student recognition in both the visual and performing arts.

 Today, we ask all HMHS seniors to give thoughtful consideration to a civic-related writing prompt developed by the HCA Education Committee with assistance from both the English and Social Studies departments at HMHS.
 Submissions are evaluated by members of the HCA Board of Governors and the winner is asked to present their essay at the HCA annual Town Dinner.
 The winning student is also presented with a $500 award scholarship on Senior Awards Night.